samimak37/17835-final-project/README.md

 ```

 NOTE: If you are using a Mac, it is probably necessary to call `pip3` instead of `pip`
+## Ideal Workflow

+After cloning this repo onto your computer, make a branch for your edits.
+Once you have finished making edits, merge the remote master back into your local branch before
+you push your local branch to the remote repo.
+Then submit a pull request.

+The pull request should be able to automatically merge into master since you just merged master into your
+current branch.

+If you changed someone else's file, ideally you should request a review before you merge.

 ## Directory Sturcture